-Rehmannia isused to reduce fevers, rashes, inflammation, infections, and rheumatoid arthritis which can all be described as "hot" conditions.
+Rehmannia is used to reduce fevers, rashes, inflammation, infections, and rheumatoid arthritis which can all be described in Chinese medicine as "hot" conditions.
 Additionally rehmannia is used to treat diabetes, adrenal fatigue, heart conditions, hemmorhaging, and insomnia.

 The best use of this plant is in combination with other herbs.
-It is a great alternative for fatigue if licorice is contraindicated.
+It's a great alternative for fatigue if licorice is contraindicated.

 - Mild laxative